 When looking for a church for your wedding and/or a pastor to officiate your marriage, please keep these things in mind:

 Denominational Polity: Many churches in our directory belong to denominations that have rules and regulations in place (ecclesiastical “polity”) which may affect their ability to marry people of the same gender.
-A few denominations, most notably the Metropolitan Community Churches (MCC), United Church of Christ (UCC), the Presbyterian Church (USA), and the Episcopal Church all welcome same-gender marriage on a denominational level.
+A few denominations, most notably the Metropolitan Community Churches (MCC), United Church of Christ (UCC), the Presbyterian Church (USA), The Episcopal Church and the Evangelical Lutheran Church in America (ELCA) all welcome same-gender marriage on a denominational level.
 It is very important to note, however, that individual church policies may differ.
-For example, both the Presbyterian Church (USA) and the Episcopal Church have given official sanction to – while not making it mandatory for – any congregation’s pastor to preside over and bless marriage ceremonies for same-gender couples.
+For example, many denominations have given official sanction to – while not making it mandatory for – any congregation’s pastor to preside over and bless marriage ceremonies for same-gender couples.

 Congregational Policy: Many – if not most – churches have policies regarding who can get married.
 Congregational rules may include requirements for church membership, pre-marital counseling, the wedding location, interfaith marriage, and more.
 Sometimes a congregation may be opposed to same-sex marriage (even though they are listed in our directory as LGBT-welcoming) but the church pastor may very open to celebrate the union of any loving couple and could therefore officiate the ceremony outside the auspices of the congregation.